research, teaching, and student works

 ESSAY: PRECEDENT AND INFLUENCE

-“Precedent and Influence” presents a graduate studio investigating the uses and limits of precedent in architectural and urban design.
+“Precedent and Influence” presents a graduate studio investigating the uses and limits of precedent in architecture and urban design.
 Setting aside issues of originality, historical and contemporary precedents are utilized as direct source material for student works.
 Combining overtly appropriated precedents with collage techniques such as cut-up, sampling, and remix, students explored alternative design methods toward the development of a heterogeneous and inclusive urbanism.

 Image: Arch 554 Architectural Design Vertical Studio : The Ecstasy of Influence.
 District plan.
 Samantha Jesser, 2020